Extra payment calculator.

 Time saved

-This shows the estimated months or years removed from the loan term based on your inputs.
-Consistency matters more than size.
-A smaller extra payment made consistently can outperform a larger payment made irregularly.
+The estimated months or years removed from the loan term based on your inputs.
+Consistency matters more than size — a smaller extra payment made consistently can outperform a larger payment made irregularly.

 If extra payments pause or stop, the timeline changes.